CityofToronto/bdit_data-sources/here/here_aggregation.md

 ## Important things to note:

 - Minimum sample size: Depending on the extent of the study area and the time range requests, we have to ensure we are aggregating enough data to estimate travel times, usually a minimum of a month of data.
+- Harmonic mean: Harmonic mean should be used when averaging speed over a particular `link_dir`, or we can average travel time or travel time index with the arithmetic mean.
+For averaging speed across multiple `link_dir`s (with differing lengths) you'll need to use a weighted harmonic mean.
 - Links without data: To estimate segment level travel time when some links don't have data, we only include segments where at least 80% of links (by distance) have observations.

 # Aggregation

 ## Using congestion tables (version 2.0)

-Congestion summary tables are updated by an [airflow pipeline](https://github.com/CityofToronto/bdit_congestion/blob/network_agg/dags/generate_congestion_agg.py) that runs every day and aggregates 5-min bin linklevel data up to hourly segment level bins, creating segment hourly travel time summaries that contains daily, hourly travel times for each segment.
+Congestion summary tables are updated by an [airflow pipeline](https://github.com/CityofToronto/bdit_congestion/blob/network_agg/dags/generate_congestion_agg.py) that runs every day and aggregates 5-min bin link-level data up to hourly segment level bins, creating segment hourly travel time summaries that contains daily, hourly travel times for each segment.

 When to use congestion summary tables:

 - Spatial check
     - Check to see if your corridor is avaliable in `congestion.network_segments`.
-This network table only contains minor arterial roads and above, and thes are segmented by major intersections + traffic signals.
+This network table only contains minor arterial roads and above, and these are segmented by major intersections + traffic signals.
 Make sure the corridor exists in this table before using the summary.
 - Temporal check
     - Does your time range need finer resolution than 1 hour bins?
 This summary table only consist of hourly data.
 If you are looking for finer resolution, aggregate directly from the raw `here.ta` table.
     - Are you looking for data prior to September 2017?
-This table only contains aggregated data starting September 1st, 2017, if you are looking for any data prior to this date, aggregate directly form the `here.ta` table.
+This table only contains aggregated data starting September 1st, 2017, if you are looking for any data prior to this date, aggregate directly from the `here.ta` table.

 **Step 1**: Specify both time range and date range using CTE.
 ```sql